garethjmsaunders/digital-code-style-guide/t4-names.md

 ### 2.2 Output URIs

 In T4, the URI of a section is created from the section name (unless an output URI is specified).
-It does this by stripping out all spaces and punctuation and converting the result to lowercase.
+It does this by stripping out punctuation, replacing spaces with hyphens and converting the result to lowercase.

-So, for example, a section name of "Academic Schools and Departments" will become `academicschoolsanddepartments`.
+So, for example, a section name of "Academic Schools and Departments" will become `academic-schools-and-departments`.
+Ideally the URI should be kept short so in this example it would be better to have the URI set to `schools`.

-To comply with the links policy this should be changed to either `academic-schools-and-departments` or better `schools`

 See the service manual [links policy](http://www.st-andrews.ac.uk/digital-standards/service-manual/links/) for more information about creating links.